PinguinoIDE/pinguinoide.github.io/site/language-reference/wiring-base.md

 ### Notes

 IDE defined 'pins' that can read an analog value depend on the device.
 Typically, if one pin is used as analog input, all remaining analog pins are configured as analog inputs.
-See https://github.com/PinguinoIDE/pinguinoide.github.io/tree/master/site/pinguino-boards for details of pin mapping.
+See [Pinguino Boards page](/pinguino-boards) for details of pin mapping.
 NB - exceeding an input voltage of 5v (P8) or 3.3v (P32) is likely to destroy the device.

 ### Relates